Alongside foxing and tears, acid-staining is another very common issue for works-on-paper.

-Once the staining has been fully addressed and removed, we use conservation friendly non-acidic materials to mount the artwork before reframing.
+Once the staining has been fully addressed and removed, we use conservation-friendly non-acidic materials to mount the artwork before reframing.

-Here’s some recent examples of acid stained artworks…
+Here are some recent examples of acid stained artworks…

-For this seascape painting, the acid-staining was particularly noticeable down the left hand side of the painting, running down the sky and into the sea.
+For this seascape painting, the acid-staining was particularly noticeable down the left-hand side of the painting, running down the sky and into the sea.

 Our team removed the existing acid-contaminated backing and gently washed the watercolour to address the staining.
 This treatment also lifted the dirt and contaminants.

-The difference after restoration was fantastic and the painting was much improved.
+The difference after the restoration was fantastic and the painting was much improved.
 The staining was successfully treated and because the artwork was now secure with conservation-friendly backing materials, there would not be any further issues going forward.

-You can read more about acid-staining and how its treated in our case study Treating Acid Damage in a Watercolour Painting.
+You can read more about acid-staining and how it’s treated in our case study Treating Acid Damage in a Watercolour Painting.

 Watercolour by E McClelland

-For this delicate watercolour by E McClelland, the painting was suffering from acid staining leaching through from inappropriate backing materials, as well as foxing.
+For this delicate watercolour by E. McClelland, the painting was suffering from acid staining leaching through from inappropriate backing materials, as well as foxing.